SarahRastegar/Open-World-Papers/README.md

 # Open World Papers

 Current machine learning algorithms are bound to a closed-world assumption.
 This means that these models assume the number of categories the model will encounter in the test time is predefined.
 However, this assumption needs to be revised in the real world.
 There are many challenges associated with the real-world setting that traditional machine learning models can not resolve.
 The uncertainty a model can encounter during test time and the strategy to address it have been considered recently under different computer vision branches.
 In tackling the real world, we want to consider layers of uncertainty.
 In the following sections, we defined each challenge and what field of data will create.
-We created this repo to list current methods used in recent years to address uncertainty (specifically novel class and open-set) in the world in contemporary top venues like **CVPR, CVPRw, NeurIPS, ICCV, ECCV, ICLR, ICML, BMVC, WACV, TPAMI, AAAI,** and relevant papers from **Arxiv** and other venues.
+We created this repo to list current methods used in recent years to address uncertainty (specifically novel class and open-set) in the world in contemporary top venues like **CVPR, CVPRw, NeurIPS, ICCV, ICCVw, ECCV, ECCVw, ICLR, ICML, BMVC, WACV, WACVw, TPAMI, AAAI,** and relevant papers from **Arxiv** and other venues.

 Finally, since our primary focus is fine-grained or long-tailed novel action discovery, we also address related works in this area.
 Without further due, let us dive into the fantastic and challenging world of uncertainty, unseens, and unknowns.